maxhbr/LDBcollector/md/PHP-3.01.md

                                 "name": "Use the name of the product or part of the name of the product from which it was derived"
                             }
                         ],
-                        "_str": "Description: To use the name \"PHP\", please refer to group@php.netã®è¨±å¯ãåã. â Instead of \"PHP Foo\" or \"phpfoo\", you can use \"Foo for PHP\" to indicate that your software works with PHP.
+                        "_str": "Description: To use the name \"PHP\", please refer to group@php.netの許可を取る. ● Instead of \"PHP Foo\" or \"phpfoo\", you can use \"Foo for PHP\" to indicate that your software works with PHP.
 Instead of using \"PHP Foo\" or \"phpfoo\", you can use \"Foo for PHP\" to indicate that the software runs with PHP.\nActions:\n- Use the name of the product or part of the name of the product from which it was derived\n\nConditions:\nREQUISITE: Get special permission in writing.\n", "conditions": {
                             "name": "Get special permission in writing.",
                             "type": "REQUISITE"
                         },
-                        "description": "To use the name \"PHP\", please refer to group@php.netã®è¨±å¯ãåã. â Instead of \"PHP Foo\" or \"phpfoo\", you can use \"Foo for PHP\" to indicate that your software works with PHP.
+                        "description": "To use the name \"PHP\", please refer to group@php.netの許可を取る. ● Instead of \"PHP Foo\" or \"phpfoo\", you can use \"Foo for PHP\" to indicate that your software works with PHP.
 Instead of using \"PHP Foo\" or \"phpfoo\", you can use \"Foo for PHP\" to indicate that the software runs with PHP."
                     }
                 ],
                 "_implications": {